 You don't have to get your pasta along with some cheese!
 If you want to grab your meal here, you can find several ways of getting some yummy plant-based options.
-There is penne fresca, penne rosa, whole grain tuscan linguine, and spaghetti that can be made by request without any cream, cheese, or meat.
+There are the penne fresca, penne rosa, whole grain Tuscan linguine, and spaghetti that can be made by request without any cream, cheese, or meat.

 Here are a couple of vegan options: from the pinto or black beans to the rice, salsa, guacamole, and chips... all of these can be combined into a meal.
 Try ordering a veggie burrito bowl with any of these ingredients!

 Unfortunately, their tortilla dough is made with powdered milk, so stay away from burritos, tacos, and quesadillas.